thomknoe/INFO-5345/Lab 6/README.md

 ### <mark>AI Ideation Sessions</mark>

 <mark>Taking inspiration from product studio, we decided to utilize AI to do a rapid ideation session to generate a few adjacent ideas to what we were thinking of.
-The original idea to begin the permutations included various MMQTT and affective computing related ideas.
+The original idea to begin the permutations included various MQTT and affective computing related ideas.
 We decided to settle on a classic idea in the world of creative technology, Telepresent Emotion Cubes.</mark>

 | #     | Concept                   | Description / Interaction                                                                                                                                                        |
 | ----- | ------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |